derek73/python-nameparser/README.rst

 .. image:: https://travis-ci.org/derek73/python-nameparser.svg
    :target: https://travis-ci.org/derek73/python-nameparser

-Over 100 unit tests with example names.
-`Start a New Issue <https://github.com/derek73/python-nameparser/issues>`_ for names that fail and I will try to fix it.
-Let me know if you have any suggestions for ways the library could be easier to use or modify.
+Over 100 unit tests with example names. `Start a New Issue`_ for names that fail and I will try to fix it.

 Installation